bldamalla/vle-notes/data/README.md

 Filenames starting with `T` are measured at a constant temperature.
 They are followed by the temperature (T/C) in which it is measured.
-In this case, pressure measurements are in bars.
+In this case, pressure measurements are in kPa.

 Data References: